Denison Mines Corp. (DNN) Shares Down Despite Recent Market Volatility

 Denison Mines Corp.
-(AMEX: DNN)’s stock price has decreased by -6.96 compared to its previous closing price of 1.15. however, the company has experienced a -16.41% decrease in its stock price over the last five trading days.
+(AMEX: DNN)’s stock price has decreased by -3.79 compared to its previous closing price of 1.02.
+Nevertheless, the company has seen a loss of -14.66% in its stock price over the last five trading days.

 Is It Worth Investing in Denison Mines Corp.
 (AMEX: DNN) Right Now?

-Denison Mines Corp.
-(AMEX: DNN) has a price-to-earnings ratio of 71.33x that is above its average ratio.
-Additionally, the 36-month beta value for DNN is 1.87.
+The price-to-earnings ratio for Denison Mines Corp.
+(AMEX: DNN) is above average at 68.00x.
+The 36-month beta value for DNN is also noteworthy at 1.87.

 Sponsored